-In the Primary phase we have two ‘Special Needs’ groups, one at Stroud Green for the younger children and one at Long Lane for the KS2 children, which cater for pupils with moderate learning difficulties.
-These pupils are incorporated into mainstream classes, but receive special help each day, through a specialised teaching programme delivered by the school’s special needs teachers as well as help with PE and playtimes.
+In the Primary Phase, at the Middle School (Long Lane), we have an Enhanced Learning Provision (ELP) - The Orchard - with two ‘Special Needs’ groups , one for the EYFS/KS1 children and one for the KS2 children, which cater for pupils with moderate learning difficulties.
+These pupils receive special help each day, through a specialised teaching programme delivered by the school’s special needs teachers as well as help.
 The school benefits from having these groups as we are all more tolerant of each other, more appreciative of each other’s personal qualities and learn to respect each other as individuals.

 More Able, Gifted and Talented pupils

 Teaching staff provide differentiated activities and a range of support and resources for more able, gifted and talented pupils.

 We understand many of our pupils use more than one language at home.
 We welcome new arrivals from abroad into our school and offer them support to adjust to their new circumstances and to acquire English.
 All pupils identified as needing additional support to develop their language acquisition receive individual or group tuition from our EAL team.

 Our child protection programme supports each child’s development in ways which foster security, confidence and independence.
 The Academy has a duty of care and the right to take reasonable action to ensure the welfare and safety of its pupils.
 If a member of staff has cause to be concerned that a child may be subject to ill treatment, neglect or any other form of abuse, the Academy will follow protection procedures and inform social services of its concern.